Taiwing/ft_traceroute/README.md

 	-6			Use only IPv6.
 ```

-> This program only handles valid local or remote hostnames and IPv4.
+> This program handles local and remote hostnames as well IPv4 and IPv6
+> addresses.

 #### example: